 - Instruments or reading

-- Second languages
+- The languages you speak

 Want to make your college application stand out?
 Check out our 10 activities to boost your college application!